-The Sangha of Wat Pah Nanachat, Amaravati, and Abhayagiri for allowing the use of material from their respective chanting books, the late Ven.
-Dr. Saddhātissa and Mr. Maurice Walshe for their English translations, as well as, Melanie Ābhassarā Davies for establishing the tonal system for much of the English version.
+The Sanghas of Wat Pah Nanachat (WPN), Amaravati, and Abhayagiri for allowing the use of material from their respective chanting books, the late Ven.
+Dr. Saddhātissa and Mr. Maurice Walshe for their English translations, as well as Ven.

-Ven.
 Bhikkhu Bodhi for granting permission to use and slightly adapt his translations.

-Additional information on translations, as well as deviations from WPN Chanting Book (2014) have been annotated by Ven.
+Additional information on translations, as well as deviations1 from WPN Chanting Book (2014), have been annotated by Ven.
 Ariyadhammika in the endnotes.